Deciding what DJ lighting gear to buy next has got to be one of the most confusing things ever.

 Instead, we need to at least have basic control.

-If you’re just starting out and simply want to create some basic scenes, chase the light around and have the ability it “set it and forget it”, then the Chauvet Obey 40 is what you need.
-Here is how you can program the Obey 40.
+If you’re just starting out and simply want to create some basic scenes, chase the light around and have the ability it “set it and forget it”, then I highly recommend ENTTEC’s DMXis.
+Compared to basic “hardware-style” DJ controllers, DMXis is so much easier to program, and you can really do a lot with it!

 No matter what gear you end up with, I really hope that this post has helped you get started and choose the right gear for your DJ set up.